Where do I do my business on Kilimanjaro and how do I keep myself clean?

 But do not despair.
 For those of you not finding the above mantra helpful, there is good news below.

-Except for budget climbs, Local Moshi Adventures includes one private toilet tent per five climbers on all of our climbs.
+Except for backpacker and budget climbs, Local Moshi Adventures includes one private toilet tent per four climbers on our climbs.

 This portable toilet will be set up at every campsite and is available for the exclusive use of our private climb groups.